addiscent/vagrant-ruby-rails/README.md

 ### A Ruby On Rails Development Environment (Basic)

-##### Containing Ubuntu Server 16.04, Ruby 2.4.1, Rails 5.0.2, Gem 2.6.11, Node.js 4.2.6, Git 1.9.1
+##### Containing Ubuntu Server 16.04, Ruby 2.3.4, Rails 5.0.7, Gem 2.5.2, Node.js v4.2.6, Git 2.7.4

 This is a _Vagrant Box_, (https://www.vagrantup.com), intended for quick installation of a very basic _Ruby On Rails_ development environment.
 Assuming _Vagrant_ and _VirtualBox_ are already installed on your _host_ computer, this _Vagrant Box_ can be easily and quickly installed and removed.

-Because it can be quickly built or rebuilt if necessary, this _Vagrant Box_ may be handy for transient work environments, such as tutorials, or experimental work which may sacrifice the development environment.
+Because it can be quickly built or rebuilt if necessary, this _Vagrant Box_ may be handy for transient work environments, such as tutorials, or experimental work which may sacrifice this expendable _vagrant-ruby-rails_ development environment package.

 It also allows easy reproduction and distribution of exact duplicates of a development environment shared among multiple project members.

 The installed _Git_ software can be used for committing _Ruby/Rails_ project files or other sources into repositories.

-If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, and then save them in a _Git_ repository, you can easily recreate your custom _vagrant-ruby-rails_ _Vagrant Box_ development environment in the future.
-Or, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.
+If you customize the configuration and provisioning files of this _vagrant-ruby-rails_ _Vagrant Box_, and then save them in a _Git_ repository, you can easily recreate your own custom _vagrant-ruby-rails_ _Vagrant Box_ development environment in the future.
+Also, using an online _Git_ repository, you can easily share your customized _vagrant-ruby-rails_ _Vagrant Box_ with other users.

 Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "_guest_" installed onto your "_host_" computer.
 Because the _vagrant-ruby-rails_ "_guest_" is a _Vagrant Box_, it is referred to in this document as a _guest-vbox_.